kiwi0fruit/ultimate-question/articles/db.md

 Let's note what properties of the OEE model can be confidently assumed.
 Obviously it obeys the postulates of the natural selection: individuals and (are?) environment aka ontology, reproduction aka doubling, heredity, variation aka random, selection aka death.
 In more details:

-* Population of individuals and the environment.
+* Population of individuals and (are?) the environment.
 The individuals themselves are part of the environment for other individuals.
 * Reproduction: each individual has a potential to reproduce itself.
 At least it has a potential to double the number of approximate copies of itself.
 * Heredity: properties of the individuals are inherited in reproduction.
 * Variation: when the individual reproduces itself, the reproduction does not occur precisely but with changes that are partly random/spontaneous (under a given set of postulates).